 As for coats of arms, keep in mind they’re granted to a person, not to a family, and typically pass from eldest son to eldest son.
 Younger sons and even daughters may use the main design, with alterations to denote a son or daughter and birth order.
 But what about that illustrated coat of arms that Uncle Harold found online and now displays with pride as the Schwartzfedder “family crest”?
 It may have nothing to do with your ancestors.

 Signs: Newspapers can be another cause of spotty infections on your tree.
 Like death certificates, they might have a mix of firsthand and secondhand evidence.
 Informants for articles might be full of wrong details.
 The same goes for that genealogical standby, the obituary.
-Rarely do lazy, worthless individuals die.
-Almost everyone who dies is an upstanding citizen, faithful to God, and an all-around-good person.
-Reading some early 19th-century obituaries, you’d think the deceased would qualify for sainthood.
+If you took obituaries at face value, you’d think that lazy, worthless individuals rarely die.
+Almost everyone who dies is an “upstanding citizen, faithful to God, and an all-around-good person.”
+Reading some early 19th-century obituaries, you might even think the deceased would qualify for sainthood.

 Some papers loved to sensationalize stories, especially in the 1800s.
 When you think about it, this medium was the primary entertainment for most people back then.
 Just like today’s media audience, our ancestors enjoyed scandals and murders.
 In cities with more than one paper, competition for readers was fierce.
 Some newspapers prided themselves on reporting facts accurately, but others strove to appeal to readers who enjoyed a good story—the more lurid and melodramatic, the better.